Proposed Refugee Admissions for Fiscal Year 2023

 The USRAP continues to be available through P-1 referrals to persons of any or no nationality who have been persecuted or fear persecution due to religion.
 In addition, P-3 provides USRAP access to individuals of special humanitarian concern who have immediate family members in the United States who were admitted in certain humanitarian immigrant statuses.
 At present, the following countries have been designated by the Secretary of State as Countries of Particular Concern under the International Religious Freedom Act of 1998.

-In Eritrea and Nigeria, the governments are engaging in or tolerating systematic, ongoing, and egregious violations of religious freedom.
+In Eritrea, the government is engaging in or tolerating systematic, ongoing, and egregious violations of religious freedom.

 The DPRK severely restricts religious freedom, including organized religious activity, except for that which is supervised tightly by officially recognized groups linked to the government.
-While the constitutions of China and Burma provide for freedom of religion, in practice these governments restrict or repress religious activities.
-Furthermore, the Burmese military coup that took place in February 2021 has abrogated human rights enshrined in the constitution and laws, with resultant repression of religious freedom and related rights.
+While the constitutions of the PRC and Burma provide for freedom of religion, in practice these governments restrict or repress religious activities and freedom.
+Furthermore, the Burmese military coup in February 2021 has abrogated those human rights enshrined in the constitution and laws, with resultant further repression of religious freedom and related rights.

 Europe and Central Asia: Tajikistan and Turkmenistan

-Under Tajikistani law, persons under the age of 18 cannot participate in public religious activities, and a ruling by Tajikistan’s highest Islamic religious body bans Hanafi Sunni women from attending mosques.
+Tajikistan law prohibits persons under the age of 18 from participating in public religious activities, and the government-supported highest Islamic religious body bans Hanafi Sunni women from attending mosques.
 The government of Turkmenistan has imprisoned an unknown number of Muslims for their religious beliefs, as well as conscientious objectors, primarily Jehovah’s Witnesses.
+Turkmenistan law prohibits all activity by unregistered religious groups and the grounds for approval of registration remain arbitrary.

 Near East and South Asia: Iran, Pakistan, and Saudi Arabia

-In Iran, Pakistan, and Saudi Arabia, blasphemy and defamation of religion laws are used to restrict religious liberty, constrain the rights of religious minorities, and limit freedom of expression, and those accused face prison sentences and threats of violence.
+In Iran, Pakistan, and Saudi Arabia, the governments use blasphemy and defamation of religion laws to restrict religious freedom, constrain the rights of religious minorities, and limit freedom of expression, and those accused face prison sentences and threats of violence.

 As reflected in the North Korean Human Rights Act, the United States remains deeply concerned about the human rights situation of North Koreans both inside the Democratic People’s Republic of Korea (DPRK) and in various countries in the region.
 The United States began resettling interested, eligible North Korean refugees and their family members in 2006 and remains committed to continuing this program.